Austrodanthonia caespitosa

 Knobby Club-rush

-Description: Small hardy perennial sedge around 1m with characteristic knobby seed heads.
+Description: Small hardy perennial sedge growing to around 1m tall and 2m across with characteristic knobby seed heads.
 Fast growing.
 Narrow dark green cylindrical leaves with sharp tips.

 Cultivation: Prefers full sun or part shade.
 Damp to dry soil.
 Useful for boggy areas, but also tolerates extended dry periods.
 Great for difficult areas like slopes.
 Can be divided when mature to form new plants.
 Drought and frost tolerant.